May 26, 2023

 For COVID information specific to Alameda County, go to the Alameda County Health Care Services Agency website.

-Masking is required in areas where high-risk patients receive care, such as Infusion, Radiation Oncology, UCSF-Washington Cancer Center and inpatient rooms with immunocompromised patients.
+Masking is required for health care providers, (including physicians, staff, volunteers, contractors, vendors and emergency care providers) in patient care areas and for patients and visitors in areas where high-risk patients receive care, such as Infusion Center, Radiation Oncology, UCSF-Washington Cancer Center and inpatient rooms with immunocompromised patients.

 Masks remain available at our main entrances.